mskf3000/Tutorials-and-Cheat-Sheets/macOS - MAMP - MongoDB Module Items.md

 	./configure --with-iconv=/Applications/MAMP/Library/

-And finally with that done, run `make`:
+With that done, run `make`:

 	make

+And finally with that done, move—and rename—the whole `php-5.6.10` directory to `php/` into the `include/` directory for PHP 5.6.10 under MAMP:

+	/Applications/MAMP/bin/php/php5.6.10/include/

+The full path will be:

+	/Applications/MAMP/bin/php/php5.6.10/include/php/

 #### Compiling the MongoDB Module